ohletamyleta/cheese-board-rails/README.md

 ` $ rails server`

-Navigate to:
+And navigate to:

 localhost:3000

-To learn more about the functionality of this app, watch the video walkthrough:
+To learn more about the functionality of this app, watch the video walkthrough:  https://youtu.be/8PkLOFJ2iUI

 For more information on the process, my blog post is at: